End of Life Care for Patients with Disorders of Consciousness

 Resources

-While patients diagnosed with DoC require extensive care and treatment, the family also requires special care and attention.
+While patients diagnosed with DoC require extensive care and treatment, their families also require special care and attention.
 It is important that they are aware of and receive access to available resources and support.

 Resources should be provided on (32):